Unilateral hearing loss: Evaluation

-Other Hearing issues
+Other issues

-School-age children with unilateral hearing loss tend to have poorer grades and require educational assistance.
-This is not the case with everyone, however.
-They can also be perceived to have behavioral issues.
+School-age children with unilateral hearing loss may have poorer grades, be perceived to have behavioral issues, and require educational assistance.

-People affected by UHL have great difficulty locating the source of any sound.
-They may be unable to locate an alarm or a ringing telephone.
-The swimming game Marco Polo is generally impossible for them.

 When wearing stereo headphones, people with unilateral hearing loss can hear only one channel, hence the panning information (volume and time differences between channels) is lost; some instruments may be heard better than others if they are mixed predominantly to one channel, and in extreme cases of sound production, such as complete stereo separation or stereo-switching, only part of the composition can be heard; in games using 3D audio effects, sound may not be perceived appropriately due to coming to the disabled ear.
-This can be corrected by using settings in the software or hardware—audio player, OS, amplifier or sound source—to adjust balance to one channel (only if the setting downmixes sound from both channels to one), or there may be an option to outright downmix both channels to mono.
-Such settings may be available via the device or software's accessibility features.